 It ensures that the consumer does not go mad, but reaches his destination quickly.
-We have tested this.
+We tested this.

 The UX Designer takes care of a successful user experience.
 It’s time to pay tribute to our colleagues!